 A number of programs continue to be administered by the VPSC on behalf of and for public sector bodies.
 These include:

 - Graduate Recruitment and Development Scheme

-Workforce Frameworks and Programs
+Workforce and Engagement

 - Workforce Frameworks – strategy, resources and frameworks across the employee lifecycle